 This section lists known current limitations and caveats.
 Most of the items are likely less important.
 Most or all of these limitations represent features that should be implemented eventually.
 Within each category, entries are sorted from most important to least important.

-List last updated 05/05/2020.
+List last updated 21/09/2021.

-Reading CDF files:
+- Reading CDF files:

-- BICAS ignores input CDF pad values (not to be confused with fill values) since all or most input master CDF zVariables specify pad value 0 which is a legitimate data value. - BICAS might not check explicitly if an input CDF file (depends on setting), or master CDF file appears to be of the right type of dataset (dataset ID) before trying to process the information.
-Note: Many input datasets (i.e. not generated by BICAS) found in the wild have not set the CDF global attributes needed to pass this check.
+- BICAS treats input CDF pad values (not to be confused with fill values) as regular values since all or most input master CDF zVariables specify pad value 0 which is a legitimate data value.

-Processing:
+- Processing:

-Output datasets may not have bias currents due to how input data is supplied to BICAS.
-Explanation: Input bias current datasets only contain values for when bias currents are explicitly set via TC, which is very rare (days between each occasion).
+- Output datasets may not have bias currents due to how input data is supplied to BICAS.
+Explanation: BICAS uses one input bias current datasets at a time, each one covering one month of time.
+These data set presently (21/09/2021) only contain values for when bias currents are explicitly set via TC, which is very rare (days between each occasion).
 BICAS can therefore not derive bias currents to calibrated (TC/TM) for timestamps before the first setting of bias current contained in the input bias current dataset.
 The timestamps in output datasets are determined by the timestamps of input electric field datasets, which thus may not have any known corresponding bias current for extending periods of time (days).

+- QUALITY_FLAG and L2_QUALITY_FLAG are set using a tabulated list of "NSO events", which may be out of date or not updated for most recent data.
+In particular full and partial saturation is known to likely be incomplete.
+See Section 4.4.

+- Since there is (21/09/2021) no L1/L1R QUALITY_BITMASK bit for sweeps, BICAS has no proper way of removing BIAS sweeps from output datasets.
+Instead it currently excludes data for which BIAS demultiplexer ("mux") mode is not zero.

+- Writing CDF files:

+- Global attributes:

+- Some global attributes which should be set, and which are not inherited from the master CDF files, are not set, e.g. SPECTRAL_RANGE_MIN, SPECTRAL_RANGE_MAX, TIME_MIN, TIME_MAX.

+- Generation_date: Date is set in local time rather than e.g. UTC.

+- Some (expected?) global attributes are not set:

+- CAL ENTITY NAME,

+- CAL ENTITY AFFILIATION,

+- CAL_EQUIPMENT,

+- CALIBRATION_TABLE,

-- o Calibration offsets are not verified and may have the wrong sign. - LFR: zVariables QUALITY_BITMASK, QUALITY_FLAG are set to fill values with the right size when the source dataset has empty zVariables (instead of copying). - Parasitic capacitance is not accounted for (shortcoming in the calibration of electric fields). - Writing CDF files: - Global attributes: - Generation date: Date is set in local time rather than UTC. - Some global attributes which should be set, and which are not inherited from the master CDF files, are not set, e.g. SPECTRAL_RANGE_MIN, SPECTRAL RANGE MAX, TIME MIN, TIME MAX. - Some global attributes are not set: - CAL ENTITY NAME, - CAL ENTITY AFFILIATION, - CAL EQUIPMENT, - CALIBRATION TABLE, - CALIBRATION VERSION, and possibly more - Note: Failure to set global attributes can also be due to missing global attribute values in the parent datasets. - Some global attributes may in principle be wrong if using a s/w mode with multiple output datasets (hypothetical since no such s/w mode exists yet). - BICAS ignores output CDF pad values (not to be confused with fill values) since all or most output master CDF zVariables specify pad value 0 which is a legitimate data value. - o BICAS cannot produce CDF files with zVariables with zero records.
+- CALIBRATION VERSION, - SPICE KERNELS, and possibly more - Note: Failure to set global attributes can also be due to missing global attribute values in the parent datasets. - BICAS treat output CDF pad values (not to be confused with fill values) as regular values since all or most output master CDF zVariables specify pad value 0 which is a legitimate data value. - BICAS cannot produce CDF files with zVariables with zero records.